arvkevi/GlitchMiner/README.md

 - **Gradient-based discrete optimization:** Leverages model gradients to efficiently detect glitch tokens.
 - **Entropy-driven strategy:** Focuses on areas with high prediction uncertainty.
 - **Multi-model support:** Compatible with popular models like Llama, Qwen, Gemma, and more.
-- **Customizable templates:** Allows you to tailor input formats for various use cases.

 ---